 Although caffeine is a part of our daily diet — a 2014 study published in journal Food and Chemical Toxicology found that 85% of people in the U.S. consume at least one caffeinated beverage each day — it’s up to you to determine how much of America’s favorite fuel you’re comfortable with.
 According to the Mayo Clinic, up to 400 milligrams of caffeine each day (roughly four cups of brewed coffee) is safe for most healthy adults.

 You may need to do a bit of trial and error to figure out what’s right for you; and once you do, you can choose a bean and roast that will work for your perfect cup of coffee.
 It’s not just about flavor; different beans and roasts contain different levels of caffeine.
 When it comes to the two most common types of coffee you’ll encounter, the arabica bean is more popular and better-tasting, but the robusta bean contains twice as much caffeine.
 Dark roasts tend to contain less caffeine than light roasts, because it gets burned off during the roasting process.

 4. Perfect your grinding method.

 Back in the '50s, MIT chemistry professor E. E. Lockhart conducted an extensive survey to determine the ideal ratio of coffee beans to water.
-The formula he came up with — now known as the “Golden Ratio” — has withstood the test of time: 17.42 units of water to 1 unit of coffee.
-You can change the unit to whatever you want: grams, ounces, pounds, etc. Just keep the ratio and you should be fine.
-There's a reason why it's so popular.
+As The Atlanticreported, the formula he came up with — now known as the “Golden Ratio” — has withstood the test of time: 17.42 units of water to 1 unit of coffee.
+You can change the unit to whatever you want: grams, ounces, pounds, etc. Just keep the ratio, and you should be fine.
+There's a reason it’s so popular.
 Perfect cup of coffee: achieved.